-- Emergency Blue Light Call Boxes are located throughout campus: in Parking Lots 1, 5, and 6; around the soccer and track field; adjacent to the tennis courts; in the bus stop; between the C Building and the Veterans' Memorial. - Red Security Phones with direct dial to Public Safety are installed in building corridors throughout campus for use in emergencies.
+- Emergency Blue Light Call Boxes are located throughout campus: in Parking Lots 1, 2, 5, and 6; at the track / athletic field; in the bus stop; at the main entrance of the C Building; on the path between the Student Union and the Oakland Gallery; at the entrance to the Y Building. - Red Security Phones with direct dial to Public Safety are installed in building corridors throughout campus for use in emergencies.